TENSIONS RISE. THE KING LEAVES SECRETLY FOR THE FRONTIER. HE IS STOPPED AND FORCED BACK TO PARIS

 "A louis for giving directions?
 That's impossible!"

-• Jean Drouet, who owns the relay at Sainte-Menehould, recognizes Louis while changing the horses.
-An ardent revolutionary, he persuades the notables that the travellers are the royal family and must be halted.
-They let him and a friend gallop off, taking shortcuts to reach Varenne a few minutes after the royals.
+- Jean Drouet, who owns the relay at Sainte-Menehould, recognizes Louis while changing the horses.
+He enters history because he not only knows who the traveller is, but does something about it: He persuades the notables to let him stop the king.
+He and a friend, excellent horsemen who know the area, take shortcuts to reach Varenne a few minutes after the royals.

-• The mayor is in Paris.
-The grocer who replaces him does not know what to do, and to let the situation evolve suggests that the travellers stay in the rooms over his shop until morning.
-Having no choice, they accept.
+- The grocer who replaces the mayor, the area's deputy to Paris, does not know what to do.
+To let the situation evolve he suggests that the travellers stay in the rooms over his shop until morning.
+Having no other choice, they accept.

 Marie-Antoinette enters a dwelling that is not a palace or prison for the only time in her life.